-Tours offer an in-depth guided experience of the current exhibitions and the Gutenberg Bible, which is on permanent display at the Ransom Center.
-The public tours meet in the lobby and no reservations are required.
+Tours offer an in-depth guided experience of the current exhibitions and the Gutenberg Bible and the First Photograph, which are on permanent display at the Ransom Center.
+The public tours meet in the South Atrium and no reservations are required.
 For groups larger than 10 people, please contact the Ransom Center to make arrangements for a private group tour.

 Admission and tours are free.
 Your donation supports the Ransom Center's exhibitions and public programs.